fgmccabe/l-and-o/Doc/Reference/intro.markdown

 L&O has some features that distinguish it from some OO languages such as Java\tm.
 L&O’s object notation is based on Logic and Objects (@fgm:92) with some significant simplifications and modifications to incorporate types.

-##### Strong types
+##### Strong Static types

-L&O is a strongly typed programming language.
+L&O is a strongly, statically, typed programming language.
 The purpose of using a strong type system is to enhance programmers’ confidence in the correctness of the program – it cannot replace a formal proof of correctness.

+The purpose of static typing is to ensure that type errors as possible occur *before* running the program.
+The semantics of L&O is such that it is impossible for a type error to arise at run-time.

 Having a strongly typed language can be quite constrictive compared to the untyped freedom one gets in languages such as Prolog.
 However, for applications requiring a strong sense of reliability, having a strongly typed language provides a better base than an untyped language.